 very bad diabetes or liver disease

-Talk with your doctor or nurse about your health problems and risks.
+Talk with your doctor or nurse about your health history.
 They can help you decide if the ring is right for you.

-By the way, NuvaRing is totally latex-free, so it’s safe for people with latex allergies.
+NuvaRing and Annovera rings are latex-free, so they’re safe for people with latex allergies.

-Even though NuvaRing is very safe, using a form of birth control that has hormones can slightly increase your risk of certain health problems.
-These NuvaRing risks aren’t common, but they can be serious.
-They include heart attack, stroke, blood clots, and liver tumors.
+Even though birth control rings are very safe, using a form of birth control that has estrogen can slightly increase your risk of certain health problems.
+This isn't common and complications are rare, but they can be serious.
+Annovera and NuvaRing risks include heart attack, stroke, blood clots, and liver tumors.
 In very rare cases, they can lead to death.

-When you talk with your doctor about birth control, tell them about any medications you’re taking and any health problems you’ve had.
+When you talk with your doctor about birth control, tell them about any medicines you’re taking and any health problems you’ve had.

 There’s a very small chance that you can get pregnant even if you always use the ring correctly.
-But accidentally using a ring early in pregnancy won’t increase the risk of birth defects.
+But if you do get pregnant and accidentally use the ring during the early part of your pregnancy, it won’t increase the chances of birth defects.

-It’s important to remember that for most people, the chance of having any of these problems while using NuvaRing is really, really low.
-In fact, pregnancy is more likely to cause serious health problems than NuvaRing.
+It’s important to remember that the chance of having any of these problems while using the ring is really, really low for most people.
+In fact, pregnancy is more likely to cause serious health problems than birth control like the ring.
 Your doctor or nurse can help you figure out which birth control method will be safest for you.

 What warning signs should I know about?

-Most people using NuvaRing won’t have any problems at all.
+Most people using the ring won’t have any problems at all.
 But just in case, it’s good to know what the signs of a serious issue are.